prisoka/fraud-detection-app/README.md

 ## Deployed URL:

 ## What are you looking at?
-Front-end dashboard built for (hypothetical) employees at an event company to review potential fraudulent events (in real time) based on a data model that surfaces the likelihood of an event being fraudulent.
+Fraud-detection is a Front-end app built for (hypothetical) employees to review potential fraudulent events based on a data model that surfaces the probabiity of an event being fraudulent.

-This was built by prisoka in one day days as part of a collaborative case study, in partnership with 4 members from Galvanize's Data Science Immersive.
-The Data Science team analyzed training data to build the model as well as the API and the front-end pulls in the latest events in real-time.
+Built in one day as part of a collaborative case study in partnership with 4 members from Galvanize's Data Science Immersive who were responsible for analyzing the data, to build the model and the backend.

+I built the front-end that consumes the latest events in real-time.

 **Screenshots**